Fate of gadfly journalist banned from UN to be decided by former NY Times bureau chief

 “A lot of journalists have not just been harassed but threatened by him and that’s a problem,” Haq said.

 Haq said that two departments had been involved in Lee’s case, the Department of Public Information and the Department of Safety and Security, and that a conclusion would be coming in the coming days from Smale.
-He added that the process had taken as long as it had as the U.N. wanted to abide by its procedures.
+He added that the process had taken as long as it had as the U.N. wanted to abide by its procedures strictly.

 But Lee says he has only had one interview with Safety and Security, and has not heard a word from DPI or Smale.
 He also rejects the claim that he has harassed anyone, although acknowledges that he has a difficult and combative relationship with some members of the U.N. press corp -- whom he describes as cliquish and too close to the powerful people they seek to cover.
 Some of those journalists, meanwhile, have accused him of not doing real journalism.